-Using DeploymentPro to Reset Temporary or Expired Passwords in Office 365
+Using DeploymentPro to Reset Temporary or Expired Passwords in Microsoft 365

-When a DeploymentPro project is configured in MSPComplete, you can specify how expired or temporary user passwords for Office 365 are handled when the DeploymentPro Outlook configurator wizard runs on end-user computers.
+When a DeploymentPro project is configured in MSPComplete, you can specify how expired or temporary user passwords for Microsoft 365 are handled when the DeploymentPro Outlook configurator wizard runs on end-user computers.